bweiss/mortybot/README.md

 | DCC    | Allows the user to establish a DCC CHAT connection with the bot                   |
 | IGNORE | Ignore everything from this user (good for assholes or other bots)                |

+Admin users can add or remove flags from a user via the USER ADDFLAG/REMOVEFLAG commands.

 ### Managed Channels

 Once registered with admin rights, you can also add a channel as a "managed channel" via the CHANNEL command.
 This allows you to set channel-specific settings to control how the bot behaves in that channel.